 - How often do you meet with your PI to discuss your research progress?

-- Does the PI have projects that s/he suggests for students?
+- Does the PI have projects that they suggests for students?
 Do students primarily come up with their own ideas?

 - Do you have regular group meetings or a journal club?